Sajad-Sharhani/advisense-dsl/README.md

    - Calling `root.evaluate()` returns a `number` or `boolean`.
    - Calling `root.print()` returns a fully parenthesized infix string (whitespace normalized).

+4. **Serialization & Deserialization**
+   - To enable round-tripping an AST to a JSON-friendly format (and back), we added a `serialize()` method to each node class and a static `deserialize()` method on `Parser`.
+This makes it possible to save or transmit the AST structure in plain JSON and rebuild it later.
+Below is the relevant code.

 > **Note on Operator Precedence**
 > - `*`, `/` have precedence level 2
 > - `+`, `-` have precedence level 1